 Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies approved by the TRA; Omantel and Nawras each to be subject to obligations of non-discrimination and transparency; Omantel and Nawras each to be subject to price control obligations based on LRIC in the manner determined by the TRA; and Omantel and Nawras each to be subject to accounting separation (AS) obligations in relation to all services in this market.
-Market 12: Wholesale network infrastructure access at a fixed location Yes Omantel Omantel to be obliged to supply nominated access services and facilities to all eligible licensees who request them; Omantel to be obliged to publish a current Reference Access Offer in relation to the supply of wholesale network infrastructure access services and facilities in a form and with content approved by the TRA; Omantel to be subject to obligations of non-discrimination and transparency; Omantel to be subject to a price control obligation in the manner determined by the TRA; and
+Market 12: Wholesale network infrastructure access at a fixed location Yes Omantel Omantel to be obliged to supply nominated access services and facilities to all eligible licensees who request them; Omantel to be obliged to publish a current Reference Access Offer in relation to the supply of wholesale network infrastructure access services and facilities in a form and with content approved by the TRA; Omantel to be subject to obligations of non-discrimination and transparency; Omantel to be subject to a price control obligation in the manner determined by the TRA: and

 Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies Omantel to be subject to accounting separation (AS) obligations in relation to all services in this market.
-Market 13: Wholesale broadband access at a fixed location Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale broadband access services and related facilities to all eligible licensees who request them; Omantel and Nawras each to be obliged to publish current Reference Access Offers in relation to the supply of wholesale broadband access services and related facilities in a form and with content approved by the TRA; Omantel and Nawras each to be subject to obligations of non-discrimination and transparency; Omantel and Nawras each to be subject to a price control obligation in the manner determined by the TRA; and Omantel and Nawras each to be subject to accounting separation (AS) obligations in relation to all services in this market.
+Market 13: Wholesale broadband access at a fixed location Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale broadband access services and related facilities to all eligible licensees who request them; Omantel and Nawras each to be obliged to publish current Reference Access Offers in relation to the supply of wholesale broadband access services and related facilities in a form and with content approved by the TRA; Omantel and Nawras each to be subject to obligations of non-discrimination and transparency; Omantel and Nawras each to be subject to a price control obligation in the manner determined by the TRA; and Omantel and Nawras each to be subject to a price control obligation in the manner determined by the TRA; and Omantel and Nawras each to be subject to a price control obligation in the manner determined by the TRA; and Omantel and Nawras each to be subject to a price control obligation in the manner determined by the TRA; and Omantel and Nawras each to be subject to a counting separation (AS) obligations in relation to all services in this market.

-Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies Market 14: Wholesale terminating segments of leased lines Yes Omantel Omantel to be obliged to supply wholesale terminating segments of leased lines to all eligible licensees who request them; Omantel to be obliged to publish a current Reference Access Offer in relation to the supply of wholesale leased line terminating segments in a form and with content approved by the TRA; Omantel to be subject to obligations of non-discrimination and transparency; Omantel to be subject to a price control obligation in the manner determined by the TRA; and Omantel to be subject to accounting separation (AS) obligations in relation to wholesale terminating segments of leased lines.
-Market 15: Wholesale trunk segments of leased lines Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale trunk segments of leased lines to all eligible licensees who request them; Omantel and Nawras each to be obliged to publish a current Reference Access Offer in relation to the supply of wholesale leased line trunk segments in a form and with content
+Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies Market 14: Wholesale terminating segments of leased lines Yes Omantel Omantel to be obliged to supply wholesale terminating segments of leased lines to all eligible licensees who request them; Omantel to be obliged to publish a current Reference Access Offer in relation to the supply of wholesale leased line terminating segments in a form and with content approved by the TRA; Omantel to be subject to obligations of non-discrimination and transparency; Omantel to be subject to a price control obligation in the manner determined by the TRA; and Omantel to be subject to a price control obligation in the manner determined by the TRA; and Omantel to be subject to a price control obligation in the manner determined by the TRA; and Omantel to be subject to accounting separation (AS) obligations in relation to wholesale Market 15: Wholesale trunk segments of leased lines Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale trunk segments of leased lines to all eligible licensees who request them; Omantel and Nawras each to be obliged to publish a current Reference Access Offer in relation to the supply of wholesale leased line trunk segments in a form and with content